 In 1974 Rosemary Seymour, a Waikato sociologist, initiated a newsletter and a network of women interested in women's studies, that evolved into the Women's Studies Association (NZ)/Pae Akoranga Wāhine.
 In 1985 this fund was established in her memory.
 Donations are always welcome.

-In 2016 the fund will enable us to make two awards of $1000 each, one for which only Māori women may apply, while the second is open to all women.
+The fund enables us to make two awards of $1500 each, one for which only Māori women may apply, while the second is open to all women.
 Women's groups may also apply for either award.

 - Name of applicant

 - For Māori applicants: iwi and hapū, or geographic region;

 - Institutional affiliation or organisational involvement, if any;